[Note: I'm sorry to say that it is no longer possible to provide copies

 example applications, but I have included just a "foxes, rabbits, and

 cabbages" sample application discussion.
-Each animal's behavior is a few
+Each animal's behavior is

 pages of Lisp.
 The system supports natural selection (evolution) of the